Society

 Sysmex Corporation performs “Kokoro no Health Checks” annually to confirm employees’ mental health and uncover any harassment-related situations.
 We track results over time and strive to make workplace improvements.
 We also provide channels for health consultation with industrial physicians and public health nurses, together with an Employee Assistance Program (EAP) for mental health, to ensure that external professionals are available to our employees when they need help.

 Sysmex CNA concluded a service agreement with an external specialized institution, effective from 2021, as part of its mental health care initiative.
-In fiscal 2022, it offered a counseling service for employees with poor mental health and a reinstitution support service for employees on temporary leave.
-We conducted seminars on self-care, anger management, women’s active participation, and other topics.
+In fiscal 2023, it offered a counseling service for employees with poor mental health and a reinstitution support service for employees on temporary leave, provided training for young employees on self-care, training on harassment prevention, psychological safety, etc.

 Tennis courts, gymnasium (Solution Center)